 - Money: Give them a financial reward to either save or spend on themselves.

-If you want to start financially rewarding your kids for doing chores, then a GoHenry prepaid debit card is the ideal solution.
+If you want to start financially rewarding your kids for doing chores, then a GoHenry prepaid debit card and pocket money app is the ideal solution.
 Signing up for a GoHenry prepaid debit card for your kids is easy.
 Just submit your parent details and order your kids' personalised GoHenry prepaid debit cards.
 Once they receive their cards in just a few days, you can activate their card using the app.
 It's then over to you to set up payments, spending rules and their chores.